The Top 5 AI Tools Transforming UI/UX Design in 2026

 The Future of AI Tools in UI/UX Design

-The next wave of AI in UX design will reshape how product teams work end-to-end.
+The next wave of AI in UX design will reshape far more than screen generation.
+It is changing how product teams handle research, prototyping, testing, and design-to-development workflows across the entire product lifecycle.

 Lenovo’s Executive Director Tom Butler describes the future as a deeper blend of creativity and computation.